Date(s) - Nov 17, 2021 - Nov 18, 2021

-Dynamic Risk is proud to partner with Clarion and participate on the Advisory Committee for the upcoming Pipeline Risk Management Forum, taking place November 18-19, 2020 in Houston, Texas.
+Dynamic Risk is proud to partner with Clarion and participate on the Advisory Committee for the upcoming Pipeline Risk Management Forum, held as a virtual event November 17 – 18, 2021th.

 “Mastering risk management solutions to make confident decisions about pipeline safety and efficiency” is the theme of the event which will be the first of its kind to address the important, timely, and sometimes controversial subject specifically related to risk management in the pipeline industry.